lovesh/dead_man_switch_substrate_ink/README.md

 nodes are needed to reconstitute which is > 51% of nodes (assuming proof of work blockchain).
 If the 5 new nodes joined, 3 nodes only constitute 30% of the network which we assume can be compromised.

 1. Discreet Log Contracts
 Another approach is to use idea of Discreet Log Contract which was an MIT research group's proposal.
 [Here is my blog post](https://medium.com/coinmonks/conditional-payments-on-bitcoin-using-discreet-log-contracts-eed19e086e3) on that but the idea is that a secret can be learned from a signature created by an oracle and the heir can learn the private key of a public key which has the funds by using some information that only he has and the signature.
 The oracle's role is played by the blockchain and the signature scheme used is Schonrr which can be thresholdized.
-Since this approach also uses a threshold cryptosystem, the isues with a dynamic validator set has to be dealt with. eg. workflow
+Since this approach also uses a threshold cryptosystem, the issues with a dynamic validator set has to be dealt with. eg. workflow
     1. Say the blockchain has secret, public keys (x, X). x is the threshold secret key which no single entity knows and X is the threshold public key which everyone knows.